C++ Styleguide

 Identation (1)

-Identation should be done using TABS.
+Identation should be done using TABS (viewed as 4-space tabs).

 File Format (1)